If you’re planning a visit to Jerusalem, then this post is for you!

 This post will help you plan your time in Jerusalem, one of the most interesting cities in the world.

-Day one – Mount of Olives and the Old City
+Jerusalem travel guide – Day I – Mount of Olives and the Old City

 Mount of Olives